-Memphis Junior Academy adheres to a "hands-off" social policy, meaning that students should refrain from physical contact with one another.
+Memphis Adventist Academy adheres to a "hands-off" social policy, meaning that students should refrain from physical contact with one another.
 While no moral issue is implied in the physical contact between students, a hands-off policy allows for greater consistency in maintaining Seventh-day Adventist standards.

-These social guidelines will be enforced while students are on campus, or on any school-sponsored activity on, or off-campus, and apply to interactions between students, whether they are dating each other or not.
-MJA does not encourage/promote dating.
+These social guidelines will be enforced while students are on campus, or on any schoolsponsored activity on or off-campus, and apply to interactions between students, whether they are dating each other or not.
+MAA does not encourage or promote dating, horse-playing or aggressive interactions.